cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 ### Apply a change from the tip of another branch

-This would apply the last commit from one branch to another branch.
+This applies the last commit from one branch to another branch.

 ```
 git cherry-pick other_branch_name